How will Singapore’s food services industry survive and thrive in 2021?

 Food Services | 02 Sep 2021

 Singapore Airlines, Gardens by the Bay, the garden city, the “Fine” city are all things associated with Singapore.
 However, Singapore is also known for being the food capital in Asia, being a melting pot of cuisine from all over the globe.
 Food Services is not just an essential industry, it is something close to heart of Singaporeans.
+For many Singaporeans, dining out is both a necessity, as well as a source of enjoyment.
+However, COVID-19 and the ensuing lockdowns have crippled the food services sector, especially those dependent on dine-in customers.
+In this article, we explore how can Singapore’s food services industry survive and thrive in 2021 and beyond.

 It goes without saying that Singapore has a vibrant food scene and dining out is an integral part of daily life.
 The food services industry in Singapore plays a vital role in our economy, contributing 1.1% of Singapore’s gross domestic product and employing about 5.5% of Singapore’s total workforce.
 Our little red dot has 13,000 food and beverage (F&B) establishments, of which there are as many as 69 Michelin Star venues in 2021, spanning a mix of restaurants, street food establishments, and hawker stalls, attesting to Singaporeans’ fierce pride and passion for food.